 You can query the Pixie data in New Relic One and create dashboards for at-a-glance monitoring.
-Find the data model and sample queries here.
+For more information, see our documentation about the data model and sample queries.

 Debugging is orders of magnitude easier when you can quickly see what your application is doing.
-Flamegraph, a Pixie always-on visualization, requires no instrumentation, redeploying, or recompiling.
+The Pixie flame graph display requires no instrumentation, redeploying, or recompiling.
 It works for compiled languages like Go, C+, Rust, to name a few.
-And at a glance, Flamegraph tells you what functions your application is spending time on and where you have hot spots.
-Flamegraph is especially useful for hierarchical resource use, like disk usage and CPU utilization.
-For more information on how to read Flamegraph, see the Pixie documentation.
+And at a glance, the flame graph tells you what functions your application is spending time on and where you have hot spots.

 On the Live debugging with Pixie tab, run PxL scripts — scripts written in Pixie's PxL language — to view live data captured through eBPF.
 Select the script drop-down and then select a script to run in the tab.
 (For best results, select a time range that is recent in the time picker.)

 - Traffic in multiple formats: HTTP and HTTPs (including encrypted), DNS, Postgres, MySQL, Cassandra, Redis (currently supporting SQL and HTTP in beta).
 Learn more: Request tracing tutorial.